Development of Novel System Software for HPC, Big Data and AI

 Our research team is responsible for developing an advanced system software stack.
 We are also conducting research and development for the supercomputer Fugaku and for future systems, taking into consideration continuity of the user environment and usability.
 The software stack under development is made up of the following:

 - OS kernel

-computers.
+We are developing a lightweight multi-kernel, called McKernel, for many-core type parallel computers.
 Applications running on Linux run on Mckernel without recompilation.
-McKernel is running on Intel ‘s latest Xeon Phi processor: Knights Landing (KNL).
+McKernel currently runs on Intel 's latest Xeon and Xeon Phi processors, and is being implemented for Fugaku.

 - MPI communication library

 We are implementing the MPICH communication library, an implementation of the MPI communication library developed mainly by Argonne National Laboratories, for the supercomputer Fugaku.
 In particular, we are developing a mechanism that efficiently utilizes the Fugaku communication hardware.